-Baltimore dentist Dr. Ed Lazer will always recommend dental implants to his patients who are missing teeth because they are the most natural solution.
-The biggest deciding factor to choosing implants is the cost.
+Leading Baltimore dentists for restoring smiles, Dr. Doroshenko and Dr. Lazer will always recommend dental implants to their patients who are missing teeth because they are the most natural solution.
+The biggest deciding factor in choosing implants is the cost.

 The Cost of Dental Implants

-The total cost of dental implants is considerable more than other teeth replacement options.
-The reason for this is the process to get implants is more invasive, requires a surgery, involves months of healing time, and many visits will be made to our Baltimore, MD dentist office.
+The total cost of dental implants is considerably more than other teeth replacement options.
+The reason for this is the process to get implants is more invasive, requires surgery, involves months of healing time, and many visits will be made to our Baltimore, MD dentist office.

 This can seem overwhelming for many people who are faced with missing teeth.
 There are many factors that add to the total cost of your treatment.